gthardy/OvrC-Home-Test/README.md

-Northwind
+OvrC Home API Test
 =========

-An app to test the Northwind database using NodeJS, AngularJS and MongoDB!
+An app to test the OvrC Home API!